top of page

 Serger muslin bags for cheesemaking

-Years later, I had a bridesmaid dress that needed altered but was way to busy to do it myself.
-In addition, alteration is one of my least favorite sewing tasks.
-Everyone said to take it to Ann, so I did.
-I was blown away by her passion for sewing and attention to detail.
-But the bonus, was being in her presence as she radiates warmth, kindness and grace.
+Years later, I found myself in a bind with a bridesmaid dress that needed alterations.
+I was way too busy to do it myself, and let's be honest—alteration is one of my least favorite sewing tasks.
+Everyone suggested I take it to Ann, so I did.
+I was blown away by her passion for sewing and her meticulous attention to detail.
+But the real bonus was being in her presence.
+She radiates warmth, kindness, and grace.

 I will always be grateful to my mom for giving me a solid foundation.
 She taught me to do things right the first time, to pay attention to detail, and to take pride in the work of my hands.
-And if I didn't do it right, well, I know how to use a seam ripper!
+And if I didn’t get it right?
+Well, I know how to use a seam ripper!

-My daughters are hoping to learn to sew this winter and now that JoAnn Fabrics is closed it looks like Mom and I need to scout out a new fabric store...even if means a road trip.
+My daughters are eager to learn to sew this winter.
+However, with JoAnn Fabrics now closed, it looks like Mom and I need to scout out a new fabric store—even if it means a road trip.
+I can’t wait to share this experience with them, to pass on the love of sewing that my mother instilled in me.

 Comments